Azerbaijani Shah Plov (Rice in a Lavash Crust)

 Step 19:

-Serve hot, cut into portions.
-A proper pilaf will not look like a pie: rice and meat should be poured out of the crispy shell.
+- Serve hot, cut into wedges.
+A proper shah plov shouldn't behave like a pie: the rice and meat should spill out of the crisp lavash shell.
+Round it out with fresh herbs and a tomato-and-onion salad.

 Caloric content of the products possible in the composition of the dish